S&P cuts Luzerne County, Pennsylvania, to junk on default fears

 The county of about 320,000 people is in the Wilkes-Barre area about 120 miles northwest of Philadelphia.

-“The current crisis is entirely due to the budget impasse at the state level,” council chair Linda Houck told Reuters in an email.
-“The county has been fronting the money for departments that receive state funds and expecting reimbursement when the budget is settled.”

-The county council will meet again this evening, when it is expected to reconsider the question of short-term borrowing, she said.
-That could include a new proposal for an intercept loan arrangement with Pennsylvania’s budget office.

-The Luzerne county manager did not immediately reply to requests for comment.
+The chair of its county council and its county manager did not immediately reply to requests for comment.
+(Reporting by Hilary Russ; Editing by Andrew Hay)